What is Degrowth?

 Approaching with Humility: Recognise that the transition to a degrowth society can seem daunting or scary to many.
 It represents a significant shift from the status quo, with unknowns that can be frightening.
 Approach these conversations with humility, gentleness, and respect.
 Acknowledge the fears and reservations of such a transition and highlight the supportive measures and benefits that degrowth policies offer to ease these concerns.

 There are hundreds of proposed policies, that could all work together to bring about a degrowth transition.
-To navigate this diversity, we have followed the excellent example set out by a paper that mapped 530 policies and structured our content around 13 thematic areas (which you can navigate with the table of contents), each reflecting a critical aspect of degrowth.
+To navigate this diversity, we have followed the excellent example set out by a paper that mapped 530 policies - external link and structured our content around 13 thematic areas (which you can navigate with the table of contents), each reflecting a critical aspect of degrowth.

 Further, to allow for a more meaningful understanding of both the objectives of degrowth and the practical steps required to realise them, we distinguish policy ends and policy means: